oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 ## Navigate to Intel Model Zoo

 Navigate to the Intel Model Zoo source directory.
 It's located in your oneapi installation path, typically `/opt/intel/oneapi/modelzoo`.
-You can view the available Model Zoo release versions for the Intel AI Analytics Toolkit:
+You can view the available Model Zoo release versions for the Intel AI Analytics toolkit:
 ```
 ls /opt/intel/oneapi/modelzoo
 1.8.0  latest